miminame-daisuki/nhentai-scraper/README.md

     1. From the `Develop` menu, click on `Show Web Inspector`.
     (Follow [these steps][1] if you haven't enabled it.)
     1. Select the `Network` tab, and refresh the page.
-    1. Click on the `Export` option in the upper right hand corner, and save it inside the `inputs` folder where the program is located at.
+    1. Click on the `Export` option in the upper right hand corner, and save it inside the `inputs/` folder where the program is located at.

 1. Depending on your installation, execute the program either by:
     - Double clicking the `main` unix executable file.
     - Running `python main.py` (located in the `src/` folder) in your terminal.

-    - (Do either of the following instead
-    - if you want the program to continue to run
-    - even when the computer is in sleep):
+    - (Do either of the following instead if you want the program to continue to run even when the computer is in sleep):
         - Double click the `main_no_sleep.command` file.
         - Run `caffeinate python main.py` inside the `src/` folder.